chromium/pdfium/README.md

 There is a branch for a forthcoming feature called XFA that you can get by following the steps above, then: `git checkout origin/xfa build/gyp_pdfium ninja -C out/Debug
 `

-The XFA version of the sample pdfium\_test program supports rasterizing to .png format files.
-For example: `out/Debug/pdfium_test --png path/to/myfile.pdf `